soonklang/Ruby_tutorial/14-ruby-flow-control/Quiz.md

             printf("Today is Sunday.");
             break;
       default:
-            printf("You can only enter numbers between 1 and 6.");
+            printf("You can only enter numbers between 1-6.");
     }
 }